The X From Outer Space - 1967

 "Guilala taught me an important lesson.
 Thanks to him I now realize that there's somebody else who loves Sano with all her heart."

 How did Guilala do this?
 And why is there a loving affection by the cast for Guilala despite having flattened Tokyo and terrified it's citizenry with its zany powers?
 In the end, the tale seems to teach that it's hard to not love a giant reptile chicken.

 The music by Taku Izumi is repetitious but a perfectly strange companion to the oddness of the filmed tale.

-The sum total of the movie is a one-of-a-kind Japanese monster movie, which (depending upon the sentiments of a viewer) rises to the level of a delightfully entertaining and demented tale of outer space disaster that is full of surprises, or is a botched and child-like sci-fi monster tale hampered by uneven special effects and puzzling methods of expression.
+The sum total of The X From Outer Space goes in two directions: it is either a one-of-a-kind Japanese monster movie, which (depending upon the sentiments of the viewer) rises to the level of a delightfully entertaining and demented tale of outer space.
+Or, perhaps The X From Outer Space is a botched effort at creating a sci fi film in a genre the crew producing it simply didn't understand.

 Original Page July 11, 2015 | Updated October 2020

 - Dangerous Blondes, 1943